Our approach to monitoring forces

 - any emerging problems with the efficiency, effectiveness or legitimacy of individual forces are spotted quickly, and that chief constables and local policing bodies are aware of those problems and are taking corrective action; and

 - if problems with the efficiency, effectiveness or legitimacy of a force are substantial and there is a low prospect of them being resolved, those problems are raised formally with the local policing body, so that they can respond.

 The monitoring process is linked to the PEEL assessments.
 Information from the PEEL assessments feeds into the monitoring process, and vice versa.
 HMIs are guided by, but not limited to, examining the core questions from the PEEL assessment when monitoring forces.
 All of this information contributes to the HMI’s annual assessments of each force.
 Additionally, data analysis and routine information gathering undertaken by HMICFRS staff forms part of the monitoring process.

-HMICFRS reviews the approach to monitoring frequently to ensure that evolves in line with changes to police forces in England and Wales.
+HMICFRS reviews the approach to monitoring frequently to ensure that it evolves in line with changes to police forces in England and Wales.
 We are working with police forces to refine the challenge and support provided to police forces through the monitoring process.